Today what we’re going to talk about is how to create your first passive income product.

 You can always re-record it when you decide to turn it passive.

-Usually, the easiest way to create it is the simplest, most straight-forward way – often it could be live delivery for that first time around.
+Usually, the easiest way to create it is the simplest, most straightforward way – often it could be live delivery for that first time around.

-And then you can refine it and turn it into something that’s actually passive and go out there and sell it.
+Then you can refine it and turn it into something that’s actually passive and go out there and sell it.